Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 2 - Usage.md

 all templates as you wish, you can always use the `--profile` flag to specify a different profile or the `--templates` flag to specify a different set of templates.

+The convert command also accepts a list of markdown projects using the -m flag.
+The provided templates or profile are then only converted for the specified markdown projects.

 ## Input Processing

 Input processing converts source files into a format your template includes.
 This happens